dieruiqu/OpenCL-Basic-Functions/README.md

   - *ROM_shift.v*: Asynchronus ROM to perform the right shifts via fixed point multiplication.
   - *ROM_shift_init.txt*: Initial values from the ROM.
   - *IEEE754_AdderSubtract*: module to implement the IEEE-754 adder-subtraction.

+## Simulations
+The following pictures shows the simulation of the *IEEE754_Mult* and *IEEE754_AdderSubtract*.
+Note that how no rounding mode is set, the error between the original operator and the implented it somes times is not zero but closer to zero.
+For small values, as it happens in neural networks, the error is innapreciable, so this implemented functions work's well for neural networks purposes in fp32.